rkh/rkh.im/articles/06-ruby-2.1.md

 ### Just a Preview

-Please be aware that todays release is just a preview and all of the above is subject to change.
+Please be aware that yesterdays release is just a preview and all of the above is subject to change.